-The following courses are a listing of strongly suggested courses that Neuroscience students may consider for their elective requirements.
-These courses may not be offered each year so contact the course director (and DGS for NBIO prefixes) to confirm its offering.
+The following courses are a partial listing of suggested electives Neuroscience students should consider.
+These courses may not be offered each year so contact the course director to confirm its offering.
 If you come across another elective you would like to take and it will benefit your research, please consult Mark Zylka or the DGS for permission.
 Most STEM type classes (2 units or greater) that benefit your research or scientific growth will fulfill the elective requirement.